Skip to content

 To use the modes eager, progressive or blur, you must use this useFormField composable to add the necessary validation events.

-• name: ModelKey - The name of the field in the validation schema.
+• name: string - The name of the field in the validation schema (must be a key from the schema).

 • options: FormFieldOptions<T> (optional) - Field-specific options.